Azure/enterprise-azure-policy-as-code/README.md

 ### Required Management Groups and subscriptions

-This solution requires EPAC environments for development, (optional) integration, and production per tenant.
-These environments are not the same as the standard Azure environments for solutions - do not confuse them.
-The regular Sandbox, DEV, DEVINT, TEST/QA and PROD environment are managed with the EPAC PROD deployment(s).
+This solution requires EPAC environments for development, (optional) integration, and production per Azure tenant.
+These EPAC environments are not the same as the standard Azure environments for applications or solutions - do not confuse them; EPAC non-prod environment are only for development and integration of Azure Policy.
+The standard Azure Sandbox, DEV, DEVINT, TEST/QA and PROD app solution environments are managed with policy deployed from the EPAC PROD environment.

 * Build a management group dedicated to Policy as Code (PaC) -- `mg-pac-dev` <br/> <https://docs.microsoft.com/en-us/azure/governance/management-groups/create-management-group-portal>
 * Create two subscriptions under the PaC management group mg-pac-dev.
 Recommended naming: